synchronal/medic-rs/README.md

 - `cd` - change directory before running commands.
 - `inline` - when `true`, disables running progress bars and prints all output directly to the terminal.
-This flag takes priority over `verbose`, and is useful when running scripts that handle their own progress indicators, for example when using `medic run`.
+This flag takes priority over `verbose`, and is useful when running commands that handle their own progress indicators, for example when using `medic run` from shell scripts.
 - `verbose`- when `true`, STDOUT and STDERR of the action are printed as to the console alongside running progress.
 - `allow_failure` - allow medic to continue even when the process fails.